Download: Time Is Money - Literally!

 Bearing in mind that she has limited funding, she has to choose between one or the other.
-If she decides to go to university, she cannot start a business.
-Same goes for if she decides to start a business, she cannot go to college.
+If she decides to go to university, she typically cannot start a business.
+Same goes for if she decides to start a business, she may not go to university.
 What is apparent in her case is the fact that she can not do both.

 The thing about opportunity costs though, is that they are by definition unseen, and can often be overlooked.
 Whenever we make a choice due to limited resources, there exists at the same time, numerous lost opportunities: opportunity costs.

 The interesting thing however, with respect to time, is that it is always an additional cost, which we may fail to identify most of the time.